 Albania has a Mediterranean coastline and for those with an adventurous spirit and strong leg muscles, mountains and spectacular countryside.
 Tirana is well worth seeing, however, with its curious mix of the old, the new and the downright weird.
 You won’t be trampled in the rush.

-For more on the region check out our Balkans backpacking route.
+For more on travel in the region including visiting Tirana and other parts of Albania, check out our Balkans backpacking route.